chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 Two additional things will be done after write transactions:

 1. The `embeddings_queue` table will be pruned to remove rows that are no longer needed.
 Specifically, rows with a sequence ID less than the minimum sequence ID of any active subscriber will be deleted.
-2. `PRAGMA freelist_count` will be checked to see if the number of free pages multiplied by the page size is greater than the `log:vacuum_threshold` parameter.
+2. `PRAGMA freelist_count` will be checked to see if the number of free pages multiplied by the page size (`PRAGMA page_size`) is greater than the `log:vacuum_threshold` parameter.
 If so, `PRAGMA incremental_vacuum` is run to free up pages.
 This is a non-blocking operation.

 Tentatively this will be done after every write transaction, assuming the added latency is minimal.
 If this is not the case, it will be run on some interval.